Make the decision.

 Surfacing assumptions helps avoid confirmation bias — the tendency to only see evidence that supports what we already believe.

-Your expectations reveal hidden assumptions
+Your expectations reveal hidden assumptions — sometimes the block is just uncertainty.

 A